leesaudan2/woz2dsk/README.md

 If the extension begins with `p`, then the output format is `ProDOS`.
 If the extension begins with `nib`, then the output format is `nibble`.
 Otherwise the output format is `DOS`.
+Output images contain 35 tracks of data, which is the standard.
+However, if `--output-40-tracks` is specified, 40 tracks are written out.
+These 40-track images may be incompatible with some emulators or utilities.

 * `DOS`: This format is very common and is usually found in image files with the extensions `.dsk` and `.do`.